 The goal of distance learning at the University of Hawaiʻi is to provide access to the rich array of instructional resources already available to on-campus students and to students anywhere in the state who are committed to higher education, but unable to attend the UH campus offering their program of choice.
 This is consistent with the goals of the University of Hawaiʻi Strategic Plan.
 As part of the strategic planning process the University of Hawaiʻi Distance and Distributed Learning Action Plan was drafted to lay out the specific actions UH should take to move forward.
 In addition, UH endeavors to apply the Principles of Good Practice for Electronically Offered Degree Programs (PDF).
-More information about the structure of distance learning can be found in Executive Policy E5.204, University of Hawaiʻi, Distance Learning Plans, Policies, and Procedures (PDF) and BOR Policies Chapter 5, Academic Affairs (PDF).
+More information about the structure of distance learning can be found in Executive Policy EP 5.204, University Distance Learning Plans, Policies and Procedures and Regents Policy RP 5.210, Distance Education and Offsite Instruction.

 Systemwide Distance Learning Groups

 Distributed Learning Advisory Committee (DLAC)